PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 If the `exec` results in an exit code other than `expected_exit_code`, the command will return an error [at execution time][multi-phase-runs-reference].

-The instruction returns a `struct` which is a [future reference][future-references-reference] that contains the attribute `output` which contains the output of the execution of the command and `code` which contains the exit code of the command.
+The instruction returns a `struct` which is a [future reference][future-references-reference] that contains the attribute `output` which contains the output of the execution of the command and `code` which contains the exit code.

 ### render_templates